-Enter Your Zip Code:
+1. Enter Your Zip:

-Obtaining your first Illinois commercial driver's license (CDL) is an involved process, and first-time applicants generally receive instruction from an approved commercial driving school.
+Obtaining your Illinois commercial driver's license (CDL) is an involved process, and first-time applicants generally receive instruction from an approved commercial driving school.

 Illinois allows third-party CDL certification.
 This is administered by companies and organizations whose employees use commercial vehicles routinely in their everyday jobs; the employer is allowed to train its drivers and administer the written and skills tests.
 Where offered, these training programs are certified and are accepted by the State of Illinois.

 In addition, for a fee you can enroll in a commercial driving school.
 Because the term "commercial driving school" can refer to any driving school, including one for regular licenses, be sure you contact one that is CDL certified.
 Only CDL-certified schools can offer instruction for the Illinois CDL.

 The State of Illinois sets strict standards for what is required for a CDL training program.
 At least 160 hours of instruction over a period of at least four weeks is necessary.
 The instructional hours must cover the following: